 The Real Estate Office will not accept any permit application submitted less than four business days prior to the first requested use date.
-Permits will be accepted as late as four business day prior to the first use date only if the permit application is complete, with all required signatures, all required addenda, insurance endorsements, and full payment.
+Permit applications will be accepted as late as five (5) business day prior to the first use date only if the permit application is complete, with all required signatures, all required addenda, insurance endorsements, and full payment.

 These permit applicants are exempt from the $50 application fee:

-The SFUSD Real Estate Office will review the permit application and addenda, and will send you an invoice within five business days after the facility use permit application is submitted to the Real Estate Office.
+The SFUSD Real Estate Office will review the permit application and applicable addenda, and will send permit applicant an invoice within five business days after the facility use permit application is submitted to the Real Estate Office.
 The invoice will itemize all permit fees, which include fees for the facility use itself, as well as staffing costs (for custodians, security, kitchen and technical services staff).
-Full payment of any applicable permit fee is due no later than four business days prior to the first requested date of use.
+Full payment of any applicable permit fee is due no later than five business days prior to the first requested date of use.

-You must notify the Real Estate Office of any changes to the schedule or facilities on your approved Permit.
-You must provide a copy of your Permit showing handwritten revisions initialed by the principal.
-You will also be responsible for any additional fees resulting from these changes, per Section 21 of the Terms and Agreements (“Fee for Cancellation/Change”).
+Permittee must notify the Real Estate Office of any changes to the schedule or facilities on your approved Permit.
+Permittee will be responsible for any additional fees resulting from these changes, per Section 21 of the Terms and Agreements ("Fee for Cancellation/Change").

-To cancel an approved Permit you must give written notice to the Real Estate Office at least four business days prior to the first requested use date.
-For cancellation at least 10 business days prior to the first requested use date the District will refund your permit fees, minus 15%.
-For cancellation from 4-9 business days prior to the first requested use date, the District will refund fees minus 30%.
-No refund will be issued for cancellation less than four business days prior to the first requested use date.
+To cancel an approved Permit you must give written notice to the Real Estate Office at least five business days prior to the first requested use date.
+For cancellation at least 10 business days prior to the first requested use date the District will refund your permit fees, minus 15% cancellation fee.
+For cancellation from 5-9 business days prior to the first requested use date, the District will refund fees minus 30% cancellation fee.
+No refund will be issued for cancellation less than five business days prior to the first requested use date.

-Anyone besides SFUSD staff who use the building outside regular school hours must have a permit, and must pay for custodial services.
-Even SFUSD staff or the school’s parent group needs a permit for events that require custodial services.
+All permit applicants must pay for custodial services.
+Even SFUSD staff or the school's parent group needs an approved permit for events that require custodial services.

 SFUSD's schools are being used more than ever - and it's harder to keep them clean and safe for our students and staff.
 Many sites struggle to control rodents, roaches, fleas and other pests.
 While many people believe they won't make a mess, or can clean up after themselves, in fact nearly everyone uses the bathrooms and impacts garbage and waste collection.